HomeDing/homeding.github.io/home.md

 ## Available Elements

-The Elements in the HomeDing library support amny different features, sensors, displays and other periphery.
+The [Available Elements](availableelements) in the HomeDing library are the blocks for building the overall functionality of a device.

-> OTA, SSDP, Value, Remote, Menu, Input Button, Analog Input, Rotary, DHT, Displays, SSD1306, SH1106, LCD, Time, NTPTime, DSTime, DCFTime, Schedule, Timer, *PWMOut, DigitalOut, RF433 and more...
+Each of them supports a unique feature, reads a sensor, drives displays and other periphery or implements some internal logic.

 A full list can be found here: [AvailableElements](availableelements)